Find Grad Schools

 36 Yearly Graduations

 University at Buffalo comes in at #11 on our list of the most popular colleges offering master's degrees in chem eng.
 Each year, around 32,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 36 master's degrees were handed out to chem eng majors at University at Buffalo.
-About 25% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 36 people received their master's degree in chem eng from University at Buffalo.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 30% were women.

 #13